Companies publishing auctions results

 2. Either by consulting aggregators websites

 Several internet-based companies have taken over traditional print tools who, for over a hundred years for some, have monopolized most of the information in the visual arts and specifically on the art market.
-At the international level, think of Gordon's, Davenport's and Hislop's Art Sales Index (Blouin Art Sales Index since 2007).
+At the international level, think of Gordon's, Davenport's and Hislop's Art Sales Index.
 Bénézit (published for the first time in 1911) was the main source for artist's biographies.
-Closer to home, the Canadian Art Sales Index is published by Westbridge since 1977!
+Closer to home, the Canadian Art Sales Index was published by Westbridge from 1977 to 2017!

 Since 1995 however, online sites have experienced significant growth.